TITLE: Crown of Midnight

 Sarah J Maas is definitely shaping up to be one of my all time favourite authors.
 She creates such vivid and epic worlds.
-Her stories are carefully crafted and beautifully written.
+She crafts such beautiful stories and writes so well.
 With each book of hers that I read, I become more and more drawn into these fictional creations, and I wouldn’t have it any other way.

-The plot development of this novel was really interesting.
-I was curious at the end of the first book to see where Celaena would go with respect to being the King’s Champion.
-Moreover, I wanted to know how she would develop as a character throughout this process.
-I was really pleased at the growth of Celaena in this novel and how she struggled internally with moves that she was making and moves she was forced to make.
-I especially loved the intelligent ways Celaena triumphed above being the King’s Champion and often used it to her own advantage.
+The development of the plot in this novel is really interesting.
+The first book left me curious as to where Celaena would go as the King’s Champion.
+But I also wanted to know how she would develop as a character throughout this process.
+Celaena really grows throughout this book and I love it.
+It’s interesting to see how she struggles internally with her own decisions but also with the decisions people make for her.
+Also, I love the intelligent ways Celaena triumphs above being the King’s Champion and often uses it to her own advantage.

-However, the end of the novel really has me SUPER excited for the next book.
-While the ending was a bit predictable for me (meaning, I kind of had an inkling that it would happen) it was still really well done and I’m interested to see how it continues.
-The ending was definitely one to be remembered!
+The end of Crown of Midnight has me SUPER excited for the next book.
+The ending is a bit predictable but still enjoyable.
+I’m so curious to see how it continues.
+The ending is definitely one to remember!

 With themes of friendship, loyalty, bravery and intense female heroine vibes, what is not to like about this book, let alone this series?

-Overall, Crown of Midnight was a solid sequel.
-As I said, it was a little bit more slow with the pacing but I really enjoyed seeing where the storyline is headed and I definitely am excited to continue the series with Heir of Fire.
-My hope is that I can catch up with this series before the final book, Kingdom of Ash is released this fall!
+Overall, Crown of Midnight is a solid sequel.
+I’m excited to continue the series and see what happens in Heir of Fire.
+My hope is that I can catch up with the series before the final book releases this fall!

 Sarah J. Maas is the New York Times and USA Today bestselling author of the Throne of Glass series as well as the A Court of Thorns and Roses series.